oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

     resource owner and other resource owners.

-    It must also be assumed that web attackers can lure the user to open arbitrary attacker-chosen URIs at any time.
+    It must also be assumed that web attackers can lure the user to navigate their browser to arbitrary attacker-chosen URIs at any time.
 In practice, this can be achieved in many ways, for example, by injecting malicious advertisements into advertisement networks, or by sending legitimate-looking emails.